eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 1. Declare its participation and involvement in a *DDS domain*.
-A DDS domain is an administrative boundary that defines, scopes, and gathers all the DDS applications, data, and infrastructure that needs to interconnect together by sharing the same data space.
+A DDS domain is an administrative boundary that defines, scopes, and gathers all the DDS applications, data, and infrastructure that must interconnect by sharing the same data space.
 Each DDS domain has a unique identifier.
 Applications declare their participation within a DDS domain by creating a **Domain Participant entity**.
-2. Create a **Data topic** that has the data type described in a data model.
+2. Create a **Data topic** with the data type described in a data model.
 The data types define the structure of the Topic.
-The Topic is therefore an association between the topic's name and a datatype.
+The Topic is therefore, an association between the topic's name and a datatype.
    QoSs can be optionally added to this association.
 The concept Topic therefore discriminates and categorizes the data in logical classes and streams.
-3. Create the **Data Readers** and **Writers** entities that are specific to the topic.
+3. Create the **Data Readers** and **Writers** entities specific to the topic.
 Applications may want to change the default QoSs.
-In the Hello world! example, the ``ReliabilityQoS`` is changed from its default value (``Best-effort``) to ``Reliable``.
+In the Hello world!
+Example, the ``ReliabilityQoS`` is changed from its default value (``Best-effort``) to ``Reliable``.
 4. Once the previous DDS computational entities are in place, the application logic can start writing or reading the data.

 At the application level, readers and writers do not need to be aware of each other.
-The reading application, hereby called Subscriber polls the data reader periodically, until a publishing application, hereby called Publisher writes the required data into the shared topic, namely ``HelloWorldData_Msg``.
+The reading application, hereby called Subscriber, polls the data reader periodically, until a publishing application, hereby called The publisher writes the required data into the shared topic, namely ``HelloWorldData_Msg``.

-The data type is described using the OMG `IDL
+The data type is described using the OMG IDL.
 Language <http://www.omg.org/gettingstarted/omg_idl.htm>`__ located in ``HelloWorldData.idl`` file.
 Such IDL file is seen as the data model of our example.